wiremock/python-wiremock/docs/testcontainers.md

 ## Using WireMockContainer inside docker (dind)

-It's common that you might need to start testcontainers from inside of another comntainer.
-The example project in [Test Containers Example](example/docker-compose.yaml) actually does this.
+It's common that you might need to start Testcontainers from inside of another container.
+The example project in [Testcontainer Example](example/docker-compose.yaml) actually does this.

 When running spawning testcontainer inside of another container you will need to set the `WIREMOCK_DIND` config variable to true.
 When this env var is set the host of the wiremock container will explicitly be set to `host.docker.internal`.